AriFordsham/GHCWiki/testing-patches.md

 # Validating Patches

-We have a strict policy for validating patches before pushing them.
-First make sure you read either [How to fix a bug](working-conventions/fixing-bugs) or [How to add a feature](working-conventions/adding-features), and the page about [How to add a test](building/running-tests/adding).
+We have a strict policy for validating [patches](working-conventions/fixing-bugs) before pushing them.

+First, [add a new test](building/running-tests/adding) for your patch, and [run it](building/running-tests/running).

 ## How to validate patches